-Q: Where will the microgrid be located?
+Q: Where is the microgrid located?

 A: The solar canopy is projected to generate 170 MWh in the first year.
 The exact production of the wind turbines - which are a new design - will be evaluated on the grid.
 This amount of power isn't enough to power the campus, though it will reduce energy bills.